LooninS/OverTheWire-Devlog/bandit9-10.md

 ```bash
 bandit9@bandit:~$ strings data.txt | grep '==='
 ```
-## Learning Points
-- The `strings` command is a powerful tool for finding strings in files
-- The `grep` command is a powerful tool for filtering lines in files

 ***

+## Key Concepts

+- **Extracting Human-Readable Strings**: The `strings` command is invaluable for extracting human-readable text from binary files or files with mixed content, which is often a crucial step in analyzing unknown data.
+- **Filtering Output with `grep`**: Combining `strings` with `grep` allows for efficient filtering of potentially large outputs, helping to pinpoint relevant information based on specific patterns.

 <details>
   <summary>Click to reveal spoiler</summary>